-Are you evaluating a cloud-based ERP solution like NetSuite and need a warehouse management system to fill gaps?
-A WMS connects to your ERP; it stores the location and controls the movement of your inventory from receiving to shipping.
+Are you evaluating a cloud-based ERP solution like NetSuite and need an inventory management tool to fill gaps?
+A warehouse management system (WMS) connects to your ERP; it stores the location and controls the movement of your inventory from receiving to shipping.
 Implementing a WMS can help you keep better track of your inventory and improve many business metrics, but how much does a WMS cost?

 As with any big business purchase, you need to budget for an inventory management system.
 While each solution will vary on pricing, we have put together an overview of how cloud-based SaaS WMS solutions are priced - and the different factors that will influence how much you will pay.

 The Rise of SaaS WMS

 Accelerated by the validation of the Cloud value proposition during the pandemic, Gartner expects that by 2024, Cloud will make up 14% of the total global enterprise IT spend, with subscription-based business model (referred to as SaaS, or Software as a Service) growing to $117.7 billion in 2021.
 While there are many advantages to cloud-based WMS, in the NetSuite space, we are seeing high adoption for businesses looking for a solution that can meet their needs now and scale with them as they grow.
 The initial cost of SaaS products is generally much lower and more flexible than an on-premises solution.
 Here are some factors that can influence the cost of a NetSuite WMS solution like RF-SMART.

 Contract Duration – Since SaaS based software is subscription based, you can choose the duration of your contract.
 When evaluating your options for subscription-based solutions, ask if you can lock in the rate with a multi-year deal.
 Signing up for NetSuite for 3 years?
 Make sure your WMS subscription is at least that long too.